Brandon-Huu/Brandon-Huu/README.md

 ## What I have learnt. 🧠

-These are some of the major technologies that I use or have worked on in the past:
+These are some of the major things that I currently used or have used in the past:

 **Programming Languages**